NavirInc/Normes-De-Developpement-WordPress/README.md

 The goal of this guide is therefore to provide clear guidelines to the programmer.

 ## WORDPRESS THEME
 The WordPress theme is custom-built based on the [Lunchpad](https://github.com/NavirInc/Launchpad) starter theme.
-This starter theme is developed internally and is inspired, among other things, by the [underscores](https://underscores.me/) theme.
+This starter theme is developed internally and is inspired, among other things, by the [underscores](https://underscores.me/) starter theme.

 No visual builders are used.